 El Pilar de la Mola is a small village famous for its lighthouse and hippie market.

-El Pilar de la Mola is a small village situated in the eastern part of the island, located on the highest point of the island, about ten kilometers from Sant Ferran.
-The only inhabited area of La Mola is the village of El Pilar, consisting of about thirty houses arranged around the parish church, an ancient eighteenth-century building.
+El Pilar de la Mola is a small town located on the eastern part of the island, about ten kilometers from Sant Ferran.
+The only inhabited centre of the La Mola area is the village of El Pilar, formed by about thirty houses arranged around the parish church, an ancient eighteenth-century building.
 The local residents are called “molers” (from la Mola) unlike the other inhabitants of the island called “formenteres” (from Formentera).